corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/application/marshalling.md

 section_menu: corda5
 ---

 The `marshalling` package provides services for working with parameters input over the REST API and generating suitable output to return via the REST API.
+The main service is:

-The main service is <a href="../../../../../../api-ref/corda/5.0-beta/java/net/corda/v5/application/marshalling/JsonMarshallingService.html" target="_blank">`JSONMarshallingService`</a>, which allows you to work with JSON input and output data.
+* The <a href="../../../../../../api-ref/corda/5.0-beta/java/net/corda/v5/application/marshalling/JsonMarshallingService.html" target="_blank">`JSONMarshallingService`</a>, allows you to work with JSON input and output data.